Durchstarten – Questions and Answers

 How can I apply for funding?

-2. Fill in the application form digitally (in German).
-Save the form.
-If you have any problems filling in the form, please open the document with the free Adobe Acrobat Reader.
+3. Fill out the application and project management information digitally and save them.
+If you have any problems filling out the forms, please open them with the free Adobe Acrobat Reader.
+You can download it at get.adobe.com/reader/.

 Berliner Projektfonds Kulturelle Bildung